tobeva/tobeva.com/content/about/past/cloud/_index.md

-Between 2017 and 2020 I worked on several generations of cloud-based data pipelines at [CARMERA](https://carmera.com), a company that creates highly detailed maps for self-driving cars.
+Between 2017 and 2020 I worked on several generations of cloud-based data pipelines at [CARMERA](https://carmera.com), a company that creates highly detailed "HD Maps" for self-driving cars.

-Carmera's maps are initially created from survey vehicles driving the streets with Lidar sensors and 360 degree cameras.
-However Carmera's long term ambition is to keep their maps up to date using normal video collected by delivery vehicles.
-That requires a lot of computer vision and machine learning to interpret the videos and update the maps accordingly.
+Carmera's maps are built using data from survey vehicles fitted with Lidar sensors and 360 degree cameras.
+However Carmera's long term ambition is to keep their maps up to date using normal video collected by delivery or other normal vehicles.
+That will require a lot of computer vision and machine learning to interpret the videos and update the maps.

 The pipelines we wrote were used for processing the geospatial data and for training the machine learning systems.
 Most of the pipeline code was